 I was absent last week in order to take a trip back to Colorado and finish selling my house.
-On the road, I thought about my last blog and the second part of coming to terms with needs.
+On the road, I thought about my last post and the second part of coming to terms with needs.
 Discovering, admitting and identifying one’s needs is, alas, just the beginning of what I suspect is a lifelong journey!

 So, to recap my last post, we all have needs, and we’re all driven by our needs, whether or not we’re aware of them.
 If we’re not aware of our needs or those of others, great big elephants are standing in the middle of our living rooms, invisible to us until we run into them, or they step on us.
 Our relationships and lives don’t work well and we have no clue why.